bitsagarob/BIP0352-index-server-specification/README.md

 ## Service Roles

 There are three distinct service roles (steps) required to find silent payments.
 Either the wallet or service has to do the work.
 The following section details different service components and describes the key role it provides in scanning for payments.
-Even though the services can be combined into one Stack of capabilities all standard endpoints for a given service must be implemented.
+Even though the services can be combined into one [Stack](#stacks) of capabilities all standard endpoints for a given service must be implemented.
 Additional endpoints can be offered but will not be captured in this specification.
-Each wallet implementation will have to choose which Stack to build on depending on the objectives of the wallet / user.
+Each wallet implementation will have to choose which Stack to build based on the wallet / user objectives.

 ### Roles: